parkermac/LiveOcean/x_tef/README_flux.txt

 Input: section "bulk" files like: LiveOcean_output/tef/[*]/bulk/[sect name].nc where [*] = cas6_v3_lo8b_2017.01.01_2017.12.31 e.g.

 Output: LiveOcean_output/tef/[*]/flux/two_layer_[season].p which is a pickled DataFrame whose index is the section names, and whose columns are: ['q_s', 'q_f', 'f_s', 'f_f', 's_s', 's_f', 'lon', 'lat'].
 Here _s and _f indicate that the layer is salty or fresh.
 Also we have organized all the fluxes to be positive Eastward or Northward.
-The averaging is over three "seasons" being full=annual, spring=MAM, fall=SON.
+The averaging is over three "seasons" being:
+- full=annual
+- spring=MAM
+- fall=SON

 ------------------------------------------------------------------